TorGuard VPN Review 2023: How Good Is It?

 TorGuard allows users to take security into their own hands.

 In terms of security, TorGuard is as good or as bad as you make it.
-The service doesn't come with any standard or default security options, meaning that less-experienced users will likely be overwhelmed with all of the settings.
+The service doesn't include any default security options, meaning that less-experienced users will likely be overwhelmed with all of the settings.
 For the more experienced, the ability to fine-tune connection security is certainly welcome.

-The only glaring negative is the absence of an independent security audit, as we like to see every VPN provider offer this.
+The only glaring negative is the absence of an independent security audit, which every VPN provider should undergo.

-TorGuard's website offers a relatively comprehensive help area with FAQs, a knowledge base, YouTube tutorials, and a forum.
+TorGuard's website features a relatively comprehensive help area with FAQs, a knowledge base, YouTube tutorials, and a forum.
 For a more human touch, support tickets and a live chat are also offered.

 The provider promises 24/7 support, however, their live chat isn't always online.
 We spent an entire Friday afternoon waiting for the live chat to come online, without anything to show for it.
 Oddly enough, on the same day, our support ticket was answered within an hour.